Yamaha P45 B review (P71): Still worth your money?

 Yamaha included 4 different reverb modes.
 Room, hall 1, hall 2 and stage.

-The room and hall 1 reverb mode is the more dry ones.
+The room and hall 1 reverb mode are the dry ones.
 Not that much reverb, but if you want more reverb you can just play in the hall 2 and stage mode.

 That will for sure give you a bigger sound.